jborean93/smbprotocol/README.md

 Here is a list of features that I would like to incorporate, PRs are welcome if you want to implement them yourself;

-* Test and support DFS mounts and not just server shares
 * Multiple channel support to speed up large data transfers
 * Lots and lots more...